Documentation

 POST/api/uploadAuth: X-API-Key

 Web upload endpoint.
-Same payload format as /api/sync, used by the Upload page.
+Same payload format as /api/sync.

 bash